thisispivi/Deep-Learning-Supermarket/README.md

 ## ResNet18
 The ResNet-18 is a convolutional neural network that is 18 layer deep.
-The pretrained version has more than a milion images from the [ImageNet](http://www.image-net.org) database.
-This pretrained network can classify images into 100 object categories, such as keyboard, mouse, pencil and many animals.
 The network has an image input size of 244x244.

 To see the structure of the network in matlab you have to put these lines in the command window:
 <details>